-Fire damages typically include charred, water, soot, and smoke-damaged materials.
-The scope of work and estimated cost to reasonably mitigate, repair, or replace your business or residential property may also include mold, asbestos, business interruption losses, and code compliance.
-Ensuring water and other damages caused by the fire department’s efforts to put out a fire can lead to mold issues which most policies have limited to no coverage.
-How a fire claim is documented and submitted to an insurance company can make all the difference between a fair and prompt settlement and years of unnecessary litigation or appraisal.
+Fire insurance claims typically include charred, water, soot, and smoke-damaged materials.
+The claims process, scope of work, and estimated price to reasonably mitigate, repair, or replace your business or residential property may also include mold, asbestos, business interruption losses, and code compliance.
+Ensuing water damage, asbestos, and other additional damages potentially caused by the fire department’s efforts to put out a fire can lead to mold and other issues.
+Your insurance policy language may site limited to no coverage.
+Your insurance company adjuster may blame a restoration company.
+It is important that you understand that there are reasonable considerations and circumstances that can trigger coverage to help the insurance adjuster hired by your insurance company fully understand their liability.
+In order to determine how you will have enough pay everything that is reasonable and necessary will likely require negotiation skills.
+How quickly a fire claim is mitigated, documented, and submitted to an insurance company can make all the difference between a fair and prompt settlement, delays, and years of unnecessary litigation or appraisal.

 Large Commercial and Multifamily fire damage insurance claims can be complex, time-consuming, frustrating, and expensive if you don’t have professional guidance and representation.
 Know your rights and know your settlement options.